apache/airflow/dev/README_AIRFLOW3_DEV.md

 Make sure your code is only about Providers or Helm chart.
 Avoid mixing core changes into the same PR

+> [!NOTE]
+> Please note that providers have been relocated from `airflow/providers` to `providers/src/airflow/providers`.

 ## Developing for Airflow 3 and 2.10.x / 2.11.x

 If the PR is relevant for both Airflow 3 and 2, it should target `main` branch.

+> [!IMPORTANT]
-Note: The mental model of Airflow 2.11 is bridge release for Airflow 3.
+> The mental model of Airflow 2.11 is bridge release for Airflow 3.
-As a result, Airflow 2.11 is not planned to introduce new features other than ones relevant as bridge release for Airflow 3.
+> As a result, Airflow 2.11 is not planned to introduce new features other than ones relevant as bridge release for Airflow 3.
-That said, we recognize that there may be exceptions.
+> That said, we recognize that there may be exceptions.
-If you believe a specific feature is a must-have for Airflow 2.11, you will need to raise this as discussion thread on the mailing list.
+> If you believe a specific feature is a must-have for Airflow 2.11, you will need to raise this as discussion thread on the mailing list.
-Points to address to make your case:
+> Points to address to make your case:
+>

-1. You must clarify what is the urgency (i.e., why it can't wait for Airflow 3).
+> 1. You must clarify what is the urgency (i.e., why it can't wait for Airflow 3).
-2. You need be willing to deliver the feature for both main branch and Airflow 2.11 branch.
+> 2. You need be willing to deliver the feature for both `main` branch and Airflow 2.11 branch.
-3. You must be willing to provide support future bug fixes as needed.
+> 3. You must be willing to provide support future bug fixes as needed.
+>

-Points to consider on how PMC members evaluate the request of exception:
+> Points to consider on how PMC members evaluate the request of exception:
+>

-1. Feature impact - Is it really urgent?
+> 1. Feature impact - Is it really urgent?
 How many are affected?
-2. Workarounds - Are there any ?
+> 2. Workarounds - Are there any ?
-3. Scope of change - Both in code lines / number of files and components changed.
+> 3. Scope of change - Both in code lines / number of files and components changed.
-4. Centrality - Is the feature at the heart of Airflow (scheduler, dag parser) or peripheral.
+> 4. Centrality - Is the feature at the heart of Airflow (scheduler, dag parser) or peripheral.
-5. Identity of the requester - Is the request from/supported by a member of the community?
+> 5. Identity of the requester - Is the request from/supported by a member of the community?
-6. Similar previous cases approved.
+> 6. Similar previous cases approved.
-7. Other considerations that may raise by PMC members depending on the case.
+> 7. Other considerations that may raise by PMC members depending on the case.

 ## Developing for Airflow 3